Swimming Safely and Advice to Prevent Drowning

 Safe Swimming at Sea

-We find hundreds of thousands of holiday makers flocking to our beautiful South African beaches in summer time.
-Your focus to Arrive Alive does not stop when the vehicle stops at the holiday destination.
+We find hundreds of thousands of holidaymakers flocking to our beautiful South African beaches in summertime.
+Your focus on Arrive Alive does not stop when the vehicle stops at the holiday destination.
 Respect the sea, the currents and the need for caution.

 - Before entering the sea swimmers should take time to watch the waves and should avoid places where there is a strong backwash, obvious rip currents or a danger of being washed onto rocks.